2025-2030 Park and Open Space Plan

 The purpose of the City of Madison Park and Open Space Plan is to guide and inform public parks policy and park facility decisions.
 The planning document is used by City Boards & Commissions, City agencies and staff, other agencies and municipalities, and interested residents and volunteers.
 It is developed by staff, professional consultants and volunteers.
 The plan seeks to be evidence-based and, as such, utilizes extensive public input, census data, park use records, and other monitoring databases.
 It is subject to public review and hearings and is adopted by the Board of Park Commissioners and Madison Common Council.

-The 2025-2030 POSP update will be in progress throughout 2024, with an anticipated completion date of early 2025.
+The 2025-2030 POSP update will be in progress throughout 2024 and early 2025, with an anticipated completion date within the third quarter of 2025.
 Public input on the development of the plan will be available through surveys, open houses and focus group events.
 Comments may also be submitted directly to Parks using the contact information available on this page.

-When available, a DRAFT of the 2025-2030 update will be available on this page.
+When available, a DRAFT of the 2025-2030 update will be available on this site.

 BACKGROUND: